rudicode/code2rubylearning/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Development Setup

+Do `bundle install`

+To run rspec specs
+`bundle exec rake spec`

+To run minitest tests
+`bundle exec rake test`

+To run test program
+`bundle exec ruby bin/code2rubylearning`
+If the test program runs successfuly it should have copied some text to your clipboard.
+I only have a linux system to test on so could Mac and Windows users report any problems.
+Just open a new issue.